-At June 30, 2015, we had \$86.4 million in cash and cash equivalents and \$187.8 million in available-for-sale securities.
-While at June 30, 2015, our excess cash balances were invested in money market and U.S. Treasury securities, our investment policy as approved by our Board of Directors, also provides for investments in debt securities of U.S. government agencies, corporate debt securities and asset-backed securities.
+At September 30, 2015, we had \$79.5 million in cash and cash equivalents and \$171.6 million in available-for-sale securities.
+While at September 30, 2015, our excess cash balances were invested in money market, U.S. Treasury securities and corporate debt securities, our investment policy as approved by our Board of Directors, also provides for investments in debt securities of U.S. government agencies, corporate debt securities and asset-backed securities.
 Our investment policy has the primary investment objectives of preservation of principal.
 However, there may be times when certain of the securities in our portfolio will fall below the credit ratings required in the policy.
 Although the U.S. Congress was able to resolve the debt ceiling issue in time to avoid default, the major credit rating agencies have expressed their ongoing concern about the high levels of debt that the U.S. government has taken on.
 Standard & Poor's announced that it had revised its outlook on the long-term credit rating of the U.S. to negative, which could affect the trading market for U.S. government securities.
-These factors could impact the liquidity or valuation of our available-for-sale securities, all of which were invested in U.S. Treasury securities as of June 30, 2015.
+These factors could impact the liquidity or valuation of our available-forsale securities, all of which were invested in U.S. Treasury securities or corporate debt securities as of September 30, 2015.
 If those securities are downgraded or impaired we would experience losses in the value of our portfolio which would have an adverse effect on our results of operations, liquidity and financial condition.
-An investment in money market mutual funds is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+An investment in money market mutual funds is not insured or guaranteed by the Federal Deposit

+Insurance Corporation or any other government agency.
 Although money market mutual funds seek to preserve the value of the investment at \$1 per share, it is possible to lose money by investing in money market mutual funds.